awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

  For a DB instance to be publicly accessible, the subnets in the DB subnet group must have an internet gateway\.
 For more information about internet gateways for subnets, see [ Internet gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the Amazon VPC documentation\.

 When you create a DB instance in a VPC, make sure to choose a DB subnet group\.
-Amazon Aurora then uses that DB subnet group and your preferred Availability Zone to choose a subnet and an IP address within that subnet\.
+Amazon Aurora chooses a subnet and an IP address within that subnet to associate with your DB instance\.
 Amazon Aurora creates and associates an Elastic Network Interface to your DB instance with that IP address\.
+The DB instance uses the Availability Zone that contains the subnet\.
 For Multi\-AZ deployments, defining a subnet for two or more Availability Zones in an AWS Region allows Amazon Aurora to create a new standby in another Availability Zone should the need arise\.
 You need to do this even for Single\-AZ deployments, just in case you want to convert them to Multi\-AZ deployments at some point\.

 In this step, you create a DB subnet group and add the subnets that you created for your VPC\.